Frequently Asked Questions

 Once all required information has been provided, eligible projects are generally approved within 3 business days.

-Can Creative Partnerships Australia auspice my project?
+Can the ACF auspice my project?

-No. Creative Partnerships Australia is not an auspicing body and does not auspice projects.Creative Partnerships Australia has a unique Deductible Gift Recipient (DGR) status which means that donors make their donation to us, but can preference a particular ACF registered artist to be the beneficiary of their gift.
+No. the ACF is not an auspicing body and does not auspice projects.
+The ACF has Deductible Gift Recipient (DGR) status which means that donors make their donation to us, but can preference a particular ACF registered artist to be the beneficiary of their gift.
 Donors will receive a tax deduction for donations of $2 or more.

 How do I get the money once a supporter donates?
 How long does it take?